JHXSMatthew/Australian-statistics-API-APP/README.md

 install would be super simple as we are using Maven.
 Just make sure you have installed maven properly.
 - open a terminal/cmd go to the project home directory and type `mvn install`
-- the Jar file would be in target folder , and you can run the Spring internal web server by typing `java -jar FILE_NAME_HERE`.
+- the War file would be in target folder , and you can run the Spring internal web server by typing `java -jar FILE_NAME_HERE`.
 - go to the browser and go `127.0.0.1:8080` .
 You should see hello world.